 The environment affects your happiness and wellbeing, and research has identified 9 general factors that have the greatest influence.

 Welcome to part three of our exploration into the nature of happiness.
 In this article, we turn our attention to the psychology of happiness and findings by professor Peter Warr at the University of Sheffield.
 In his 2019 book of the same name, Warr draws on thousands of happiness and wellbeing studies to suggest nine primary environmental factors that impact your happiness.
-As we will see, many parallels can be drawn from the forthcoming with, for example, self efficacy theory and theories of resilience.
-Notwithstanding this, these environmental influences apply to all areas of our lives including business, work and career, sport, and home life, and have a major impact on our subjective wellbeing.
+We can draw many parallels, for example, from self-efficacy theory and theories of resilience.
+Notwithstanding this, these environmental influences apply to all areas of our lives, including business, work and career, sport, and home life, and have a major impact on our subjective wellbeing.

 How We Measure Happiness

 From moment to moment, we are either victims or beneficiaries of our environment.
 Some of us are buffered by circumstance, and despite our best intentions, there seems little way out of our predicament.
 Others of us are energised by challenging conditions and take greater control by assuming responsibility.
-Thereby, becoming active agents in our own lives.
+As such, we become active agents in our own lives.
 Is this the difference between happiness and unhappiness?
-Does our state of wellbeing come down to subjective experience alone?
+Does our state of well-being come down to subjective experience alone?

 Perhaps not entirely.